kailash-manasarovar/statement/docs/timeline/2025/may.md

 - Tanya had told us she lived in a town which I immediately linked to the FBI.
 I think I even told my mother this.
 - I also wonder now (time of writing) if the first surreptitious surgery took place at the Anantara.

+!!! tip "I just realized why they did this"
+    - My pathological good opinion of everyone struck again didn't it.
+    - She was here staring at me to add to the intrigue just in case it went tits up for them, as it always does, and they could blame Israel again.

 ### 40th birthday party

 - In the spa one day I hear a lot of women speaking Hebrew.